khakhalin/notes/00_queue_to_do.md

 * What methods are typically included in the idea of "knowing time series analysis"?
 Do I know them?
 If not, disassemble and put some terms into this stack.
 * numpy broadcasting - what are the rules again?
 Does it not broadcast from a 2D to 1D array?
 * model view controller - most important design pattern for web apps
-* PostgreSQL - how is it different from other SQLs?
 * How to backprop through the maxpooling layer?
 Document it in [[pooling]]
 * How to perform unsupervised clustering using DL networks?
 * [[Redis]]